Send me an e-mail!

 Bündnis 90/Grüne Program

-and the local Grüne Leipzig, in particular for human, women´s and minority rights, freedom of the press, environmental protection, cultural events and social justice.
+and the local Grüne Leipzig, in particular for human, women´s and minority rights, freedom of the press, environmental protection, ecological agriculture, cultural events and social justice.

-What I especially want to change or emphasize in Leipzig, Saxony and Germany: (Sitting in Saxony´s provincial legislature with one vote of 120, you can hardly change everything but a Representative is listened to more carefully.)
+What I especially want to change or emphasize in Leipzig, Saxony and Germany: (Sitting in Saxony´s provincial legislature with one vote of 120, a single legislator can hardly change anything but he/she is listened to more carefully.)

 I like Saxony and Leipzig, but . . . a lot ought to be better: